prescient-design/StrainRelief/README.md

 ## Update: v0.4
 - Inclusion of NNP ASE calcualtors is more modular, making it easier to add your own.
 - Meta's FairChem [e-SEN](https://arxiv.org/html/2502.12147v1) NNP from [OMol25](https://arxiv.org/abs/2505.08762) has been added giving a significant performance boost!
-Requested access [here](https://huggingface.co/facebook/OMol25).
+Request access [here](https://huggingface.co/facebook/OMol25).
 - Improved hydra configurations mean `model.model_paths` now only has to be specified once.
 - Our [paper](https://pubs.acs.org/doi/10.1021/acs.jcim.5c00586) has been published in the *Journal of Chemical Information and Modelling*!
 - We have written a RAG [chatbot](https://strain-relief.streamlit.app/) to answer questions about the code, paper and any of its references.